senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/04-install-apex-application-idcs/04-install-apex-application-idcs.md

    3. In the **Certificate Viewer** window, in the **Details** tab, click on the top root entry under the **Certificate Hierarchy** and click **Export** button
       ![Export Certificate](./images/apex_hs_setup_ap1_step1_2_upt.png "View the Certificate details and export")

-    > **Note** : If there is more than one level of hierarchy, select the top most root entry
+    > **Note** : If there is more than one level of hierarchy, select the top most root entry.
       ![Export Certificate](./images/apex_hs_setup_ap1_step1_2_1_upt.png "View the Certificate details and export")

    4. Save the file as the below filename